Tesla Powerwall 3 is a premium home battery that stores electricity from your solar panels, the grid, or both.

 3. Installation labour

-A battery mounted near the consumer unit in an easy-access garage may be simpler than a complex retrofit with long cable runs and electrical upgrades.
+A battery mounted near the consumer unit in an easy-access garage is usually simpler than a retrofit involving long cable runs, external mounting, difficult access or electrical upgrades.

 4. Electrical works

-Some homes need extra work before a Powerwall can be installed safely.
+Some homes need extra electrical work before a Powerwall can be installed safely.

 - consumer unit changes